alekseygenerozov/hydro/README.md

 6. *mu (float) -1.* molecular weight

+7. *isot (bool)-False* turn temperature evolution on/off.

 ##Grid setup
 ...

 ##Driver
 I have written a driver code to ease the pain of running the code.
-Generally the easiest way to get a model galaxy working is to use an existing model as input.
+Generally the easiest way to get a model galaxy working is to use an existing model as input, this may be accomplished by using the nuker_driver_gen.py code.
+(nuker_driver_gen.py input).